pretzelhammer/rust-blog/posts/chat-server.md

 ## 02\) Handling multiple connections serially

 There's an annoying bug in our server: it quits after handling just one connection!
-If we try to `just telnet` more than once we get `telnet: Unable to connect to remote host: Connection refused` at which point we have to manually restart the server with `just example 01` again.
-Oof.
+If we try to `just telnet` more than once we get `telnet: Unable to connect to remote host: Connection refused` at which point we have to manually restart the server with `just example 01` again. 🤦

 Here's how we would fix it: